Whole House Humidifier Pros and Cons: Everything You Need to Know

 By working with your home’s HVAC system, humidifiers provide optimal moisture levels throughout every room of your home.
 This allows your family to enjoy a comfortable living environment.

-A whole-house humidifier provides the perfect amount of moisture to every room in your home, so you don’t have to worry about either dry or wet air.
+A whole-house humidifier provides the perfect amount of moisture to every room in your home, so you don’t have to worry about dry or wet air.

 The humidifier won’t damage your walls or furniture.
 It’s hard to get moisture in the air, but an HVAC central humidifier will help.
 Be careful with portable humidifiers because they can cause mold growth if you run them too long or too frequently.